 Spain is with Argentina, the country where the padel is the most developed.
-If in all Spain padel is omnipresent and continues its ascent, we can say that the city that stands out as being the center of the padel in Spain and maybe even in the world is Madrid.
+If throughout Spain the padel is omnipresent and continues its rise, we can say that the city that stands out as being the center of padel in Spain and maybe even in the world is Madrid.

 [src googlemap = ””Width =” 200 ″ height = ”200 ″]